The Best Old Fashioned Bakery Style Bran Muffins

 After 25 minutes, poke muffin toothpick if it comes out clean they are done.
 Muffins will also crack along the top and shouldn’t look wet at all.
 If muffin feels firm when lightly pressing into the top, this is also a good sign they are done.

 Once baked and cooled, these muffins freeze well!
 My husband likes to grab them out of the freezer and take them to work with him.
 Which might not be the best idea if he happens to have a lot of meetings.
-Pro-tip: you might want to hold off on the monster bran muffins if you have to sit through long meetings, Dear.
+Pro-tip: My Dear, you might want to hold off on the monster bran muffins if you have to sit through long meetings.

 Frequently asked questions